 Today in Tedium: We can all use a cold sugary drink once in a while.
-Nothing is better than a cool, refreshing drink during the hot summer months.
+Nothing is better than a cool, refreshing soft drink during the hot summer months.
 As a kid, we would always drink plenty of tropical punch or cherry kool-aid during the summer ourselves.
 Following the recent re-release of my two favorite retired flavors—Rock-a-Dile Red and Purplesaurus Rex—I started drinking the sugary beverage again.
 Kool-Aid is unique for a beverage mix from a pop culture perspective.
 Take abundant amounts of sugar, a bit of nostalgia, instantly recognizable advertising, a history of retired flavors and a bizarre collector’s market and you’ve got a familiar, fun drink that nearly everyone loved at one time or another.
 In the past, we’ve brought you the advertising histories of Motel 6, Reese’s peanut butter cups and 7-Up and in today’s Tedium, we’re diving deeper into the bizarre history of everyone’s favorite summer beverage: Kool-Aid. — David @ Tedium

 We accept advertising, too!
 Check out this page to learn more.

 The amount of Kool-Aid (in gallons) consumed each year in the United States, approximately half of which is sold during the summer months.
 According to Weird Facts, that comes out to around 17 gallons consumed every second during the three months of summer.
 In addition to maintaining its popularity through the decades, Kool-Aid has made its way into everything from Kool-Aid Freeze Pops to home-made Kool-Aid brined pickles and beyond.
 Not bad for a drink that’s nearly a century old!

 How a young entrepreneur used his DIY skills to develop Kool-Aid